Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-write-an-awesome-upsc-cse-mains-general-studies-answer.md

 		  MSMEs can shift from survival to value creation through timely credit, tech adoption, and compliance ease.
 These steps shift the state from spending to value creation across the chain, ensuring inclusive growth led by MSMEs and women's collectives measured in jobs created and export competitiveness gained.

 		  ---
-	- #### Example 3: GS1 PYQ — "Critically examine how growing cities in India are becoming vulnerable to climate change."
+	- #### Example 3: GS1  — "Critically examine how growing cities in India are becoming vulnerable to climate change."
 		- ##### Introduction (Current affairs + Data)

 		  India's urban population will reach 600 million by 2031; cities contribute 70% of emissions yet face rising heat islands, floods, and water stress, with Chennai 2015 and Mumbai 2021 floods causing ₹25,000 crore damages.